Find Cheap Life Insurance Quotes in Your Area

 On the other hand, if you know that you want to leave an inheritance or ensure that your spouse receives support no matter when you pass away, you may prefer a permanent life insurance policy.
 Just note that permanent life insurance policies with a cash value component, like universal and whole life insurance, will be the most expensive alternatives.

-No-medical-exam term policies typically won't exceed $500,000 of coverage, and no-exam whole life policies typically offer a maximum of $50,000 of coverage.
-And, if you choose the no-medical-exam option, the life insurance company will still ask that you complete a diabetic questionnaire and request records from your doctors.
+No-medical-exam term policies typically won't exceed $500,000 of coverage, while no-exam whole life policies typically offer a maximum of $50,000 of coverage.
+If you choose the no-medical-exam option, the insurer will still ask that you complete a diabetic questionnaire and request records from your doctors.
 So, while you may not undergo a paramedical exam, the insurer will still likely find out if your diabetes isn't well controlled or you've been diagnosed with complications.

 However, a no-medical-exam life insurance policy may be your best solution if you believe that you might have diabetes-related side effects or complications that haven't been diagnosed.
 Say, for example, you'd experienced numbness in your hands and feet but hadn't been diagnosed with neuropathy.
 If you applied for a fully underwritten term life insurance policy and the complication was discovered during the paramedical exam, you could be rejected from receiving a policy.

-Just keep in mind that, whether you apply for a no-exam policy or a fully underwritten policy, it's incredibly important that you answer all questions asked by the insurer honestly.
-Otherwise, your coverage may be canceled or your family's life insurance claim may be denied if you pass away during the period of coverage.
+Whether you apply for a no-exam policy or a fully underwritten policy, it's incredibly important that you answer all questions honestly.
+Otherwise, your coverage may be canceled or your family's life insurance claim may be denied if you pass away.

 Policies typically have a maximum death benefit of around $25,000 and come with a two- to three-year waiting period during which if you die due to a nonaccident, your beneficiaries would not receive the full death benefit.
 So, for instance, if you passed away due to diabetic complications one year after purchasing your policy, your family would just receive the sum of premiums paid plus a small amount of interest.